Can you help

 Finger post and post office which was originally on the opposite side of the road where the chemist is now.

 Map showing the Greyhound race track and Woolston Lido.
-In the opposite picture it shows the members of the Lido at a presentation.
+In the opposite picture it shows the members of the Lido swimming.
 This was located roughly where the yellow storage depot is.

 Map showing the Greyhound race track and Woolston Lido, which was a heated outdoor swimming pool.
 The bus shelter in the opposite picture stands in what was the entrance to the race track.
 The second picture shows the house belonging to Mr Jones who owned the track and was a either a chemist or herbalist we are not sure.
 He had a shop in Warrington.